Txus5012/WFRP4e-FX/README.md

 Instructions in [the wiki](https://github.com/Txus5012/WFRP4e-FX/wiki/Morrslieb-Phase).

 ### Condition FX
-With this module you can add some fancy FX to a Token when some of the Cnditions are applied.
+With this module you can add some fancy FX to a Token when some of the Conditions are applied.

 https://user-images.githubusercontent.com/87753744/174755247-85bc5280-bf98-4376-a1e1-3c2fda6bc6d2.mp4